 From The New York Times and USA Today bestselling author Joanna Penn (who runs the writing website of the same name), this popular YouTube channel provides tips on self-publishing, marketing, the business of being a writer and more.

 Penn and other successful writers draw from their own experiences and life lessons to teach you everything you need to know to turn your writing dreams into reality.
 If you need tips on how to improve your craft, posts like Writing In The Dark.
 Horror Writing Tips With Tim Waggoner shows she’s got you covered there, too.

 Book reviewer and aspiring author Kat O’Keefe’s YouTube channel is chock full of writing videos with everything from micro advice like word choices to macro advice like world-building.

-Her upbeat personality and sense of humor make every lesson feel fun.
+Her upbeat personality and sense of humor make every lesson feel fun, so it’ll be easy to learn from the wisdom she shares about her own unique writing process.

-Be sure to check out: How to Brainstorm and Develop Story Ideas
+Be sure to check out: How I Write a Rough Draft